rvangraan/erpc/README.md

    failover between multiple backends
  * ERPC includes a call-back and streaming mechanism that allows the server to synchronously stream data to the client.
 This is useful for use cases such as sending files via HTTP etc.
+ * Simple security mechanism to allow the client to only call known modules
+ * Ability to declare multiple pools of backends

 Issues:
  1. No support for SSL yet